+We are a specialist harassment law firm.
+We understand internet aw and how the internet works and through so many years of experience, we have developed strategies and techniques to deal with the complexities of dealing with online campaigns of harassment.
 We have helped people from all walks of life achieve freedom from online harassment for over 23 years.
-If you are being harassed online and need help quickly or require an urgent injunction, call us today: 0800 612 7211.
+If you are being harassed online and need help quickly or require an urgent harassment injunction, call us today: 0800 612 7211.

 Prior to talking with us, many of our clients have said that they did not think that they could get their online harassment matter sorted out legally due to financial limitations.
-You need to know that seeking online harassment advice may not be as expensive as you think because many of our clients, after a full and comprehensive consultation about your online harassment with us, manage to have their matter solved.
+You need to know that seeking online harassment advice may not be as expensive as you think because many of our clients, after they booked a full and comprehensive consultation, manage to have their matter solved.

-In our consultations, we look at the whole picture and give a thorough consideration of the reputational consequences and what is best for you, personally.
+In the consultations, we look at the whole picture and give a thorough consideration of the reputational consequences and what is best for you, personally.
 After an initial consultation with you which lasts between 60 and 90 minutes, where we will discuss the various options, we will then consider, through thinking and research, the best route to take to protect you further and then send you a carefully thought out letter of advice.